 Sarah supports the policy team through the process of researching, developing, drafting, and disseminating policy recommendations based on the strategic goals of Mission and Mobilization and CRS broadly.
 Her portfolio focuses on migration and forced displacement, the humanitarian-development-peace nexus, the Sahel region, and development finance.
 She comes to CRS from the Center for Strategic and International Studies Americas Program, where she focused her research on U.S. foreign policy toward Venezuela, migration, and civic space.
 Sarah holds an M.P.A. and an M.A. in International Relations from the Maxwell School at Syracuse University, with concentrations in Latin American studies and the intersection of security and immigration.
 She also holds a B.A. in Spanish, with minors in Latin American studies and chemistry, from Wake Forest University.

-Sara Higgins is a Leland Hunger Fellow supporting the policy team through August 2021 with a focus on food security and nutrition.
-Sara has worked in federal and global health spheres, including policy analysis for a military health advisory board, leading healthcare transformation efforts for the Veterans Health Administration, and working in community health with indigenous populations in Guatemala with the U.S. Peace Corps.
-Sara holds an MPH in International Health and Development from Tulane University and a B.S. in zoology from University of Wisconsin-Madison.
-Sara is passionate about health equity and elevating local voices and solutions.
+Sara supports the policy team through identifying and building out research opportunities and grounding policy recommendations in evidence and country program experiences.
+Her portfolio includes food security, nutrition, and market-based approaches.
+Sara has over 10 years of experience working in the field of public health, including two years as a Leland Hunger Fellow with CRS, leading healthcare transformation efforts for the Veterans Health Administration, and working in community health with indigenous populations in Guatemala with the U.S. Peace Corps.
+Sara holds an MPH in International Health and Development from Tulane University and a B.S. in Zoology from the University of Wisconsin-Madison.